alekratz/not-perl/README.md

-not-perl
+# not-perl
-=

 A dumb language that isn't Perl.
-Trust me.

-Build and use
+# Build and use
-=

 1. Install [rust](rustup.rs)
 2. Run `cargo check` to make sure it builds correctly